ymoralesgalvan/ymoralesgalvan/README.md

 👋 Hello everyone
 =
 - I'm Yuliana Morales.
 I am a student studying computer science with a concentration in software engineering
-- I'm a general web development intern at Digital Nest
 - 👀 I’m interested in learning about fullstack development
 - 🤝I'm looking forward to collaborate on projects
 - 🌱 I'm currently learning machine learning with scikit-learn in Python